Patient's Query

 Hello doctor,

 I was recommended by my cardiologist for heart valve replacement surgery as my latest echocardiogram results, both transthoracic (TTE) and transesophageal (TEE), revealed that my mitral valve prolapse had worsened.
-The diagnosis was severe eccentric MR. However, during the latest TTE scan, the radiographer who did the scan said that my regurgitation was only moderate.
+The diagnosis was severe eccentric MR (mitral regurgitation).
+However, during the latest TTE scan, the radiologist who did the scan said that my regurgitation was only moderate.
 I find this very confusing and was wondering if MVP is a reversible condition.
-No current medications.
+Additionally, I am not taking any medications.

 Hello,